Know the Prerequisites for DevOps Engineers

 With DevOps becoming the norm in software development, organizers must move their existing employees (devs and testers) to processes and methods more aligned with DevOps practices.

-However, this is easier said than done.
-DevOps doesn’t require the right tools and frameworks and a fundamental shift in mindset in those using said tools.
+DevOps require a fundamental shift in mindset in those using said tools.
 Developers and testers must change how they perceive their roles and the roles of others in their teams.
 This requires some sustained training.

-This article will look at four core elements that DevOps engineers must study, internalize, and practice.
-Think of them as the essential DevOps training prerequisites.
+This article looks at essential prerequisites for DevOps which are the core elements that DevOps engineers must study, internalize, and practice.

 What is DevOps?